TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-We begin with a standard `nmap` scan to identify open ports:
+We begin with an aggressive `nmap` full TCP port scan to identify all open ports and enumerate services.

 <br />